Social Caption: Evaluating Social Understanding in Multimodal Models: Results and Discussion

+\paragraph{\textit{DSA} Performance} \textit{DSA} findings from human evaluators revealed that Gemini-2.5-Pro achieved the highest \textit{DSA} score (25.94/30), followed by GPT-4o (24.42/30); this difference was not statistically significant. \textit{DSA} analysis uncovers a tighter comparison between closed-source and open-source models than \textit{SI} accuracy alone suggests.
+Among open-source models, MiniCPM-V2.6 (23.51/30), Qwen2.5-VL (23.49/30), and InternVL3-8B (23.01/30) achieved the strongest \textit{DSA} scores and were statistically indistinguishable from one another.
+We did not detect significant differences between MiniCPM-V2.6, Qwen2.5-VL, InternVL3-8B and either GPT-4o or Gemini-1.5-Pro in overall \textit{DSA} performance.
+These findings suggest that smaller open-source models can generate high-quality descriptions of relevant information in social interactions, on par with generations from larger closed-source models.

+As seen in Figure~\ref{fig:heatmap}, Gemini-2.5-Pro achieved the highest human ratings across all six \textit{DSA} sub-dimensions.
+Among open-source models, Qwen2.5-VL performs highest on \textit{Relevant Scene Details}, \textit{Answer Detail}, and \textit{Adherence to Prompt}; MiniCPM-V2.6 performs highest on \textit{Relevant Individuals}, \textit{Relevant Interactions}, and \textit{Relevant Context}.
+On the sub-dimensions where Qwen2.5-VL and MiniCPM-V2.6 are respectively strongest, their performances are statistically indistinguishable from those of Gemini-2.5-Pro.
+These findings suggest that standard-scale open-source models can match the performance of larger closed-source models on sub-dimensions of \textit{DSA}.

-\paragraph{Model Design and \textit{HSA}/\textit{DSA} Ability} We find that stronger performance in \textit{SI} does not automatically translate to stronger performance in \textit{HSA} and \textit{DSA}.
-Qwen2.5-Omni demonstrated strong performance in the discriminative \textit{SI} task (68.42\%) but struggled across all sub-dimensions in both \textit{HSA} and \textit{DSA}.
-This model contains identical MLLM backbones to Qwen2.5-VL, yet Qwen2.5-VL did not struggle with the generative \textit{HSA} and \textit{DSA} tasks.
-Qwen2.5-Omni introduces a low-latency streaming architecture that reduced its ability in this context to synthesize coherent social narratives from videos.
+\paragraph{Model Design and \textit{HSA}/\textit{DSA} Ability} We find that stronger performance in \textit{SI} is not a proxy for stronger performance in \textit{HSA} and \textit{DSA}.
+Qwen2.5-Omni exemplifies this takeaway: this model performs comparably to several standard-scale models in the \textit{SI} task (68.42\%) and has the same Qwen2.5-7B backbone as the Qwen2.5-VL model.
+However, Qwen2.5-Omni scores substantially lower than Qwen2.5-VL in both HSA (14.84/30 vs 23.24/30) and DSA (8.91/30 vs 23.49/30).
+This gap suggests that social analysis abilities in models are shaped by more than the LLM backbone.
+For example, Qwen2.5-Omni introduces a low-latency streaming architecture for multimodal interaction processing that might have reduced its ability to generate coherent social descriptions of videos.
+Our findings motivate future MLLM research to study how architecture and streaming algorithms affect the ability of models to perform \textit{HSA} and \textit{DSA}.